chocolateboy/userscripts/README.md

 ### Libraries

-* [jQuery Highlighter](https://github.com/chocolateboy/jquery-highlighter) - A jQuery plugin to highlight new items on news sites
+* [jQuery Highlighter](https://github.com/chocolateboy/jquery-highlighter) - a jQuery plugin to highlight new items since the last time a site was visited
-* [jQuery Pagerizer](https://github.com/chocolateboy/jquery-pagerizer) - A jQuery plugin to add next/previous page annotations to web pages
+* [jQuery Pagerizer](https://github.com/chocolateboy/jquery-pagerizer) - a jQuery plugin to mark up web pages with next/previous page annotations

 ### Links